mwanji/toml4j/README.md

 Non-existent keys return null.

 When retrieving quoted keys, the quotes must be used and the key must be spelled exactly the same way, including quotes and whitespace.
+The only exceptions are Unicode escapes: `"\u00B1" = "value"` would be retrieved with `toml.getString("\"±\"")`.

 ```toml
 title = "TOML Example"